eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.13 Device Manufacturers and Related Subsystems Providers

-In the EUDI Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable the EUDI Wallet Solution to work smoothly and securely in the hands of the User.
+In the  Wallet ecosystem, commercial actors such as device manufacturers and related subsystems providers fulfil an important role to enable the Wallet Solution to work smoothly and securely in the hands of the User.

-Hence, device manufacturers, and related subsystem providers need to provide a platform on which where the EUDI Wallet Solution can be built.
+Hence, device manufacturers, and related subsystem providers need to provide a platform on which where the Wallet Solution can be built.
 Usability, security, stability and connectivity are key factors.

 The components provided by device manufacturers and providers of related